 Daniel St-Amant’s paintings always start out in the streets and not in the studio.
-Using roadways to emphasize our global footprint he captures tire tracks from climate affecting technologies by laying them out on the street for vehicles to run over leaving their literal marking across the prepared canvas.
-Once in the studio he uses these distinct markings to create his backdrop to which he paints his animal portraits.
-This unique process challenges us to reflect on how industrialism, urbanization, and the over-use of resources are changing people, animals, and habitats everywhere.
-The paintings often include found objects in nature such as twigs, leafs and moss’s that are mixed into the paint creating beautiful textures and natural palettes.
+Using roadways to emphasize our global footprint he captures tire tracks from climate-affecting technologies by laying them out on the street for vehicles to run over, leaving their literal markings across the prepared canvas.
+Once in the studio, using these distinct markings as the backdrop, animal portraits and landscapes are formed and painted.
+Running Forward is a showcasing exhibition of new paintings alongside older pieces presenting a timeline of the artist’s unique process.

 Industrialism, urbanization, and the over-use of resources are changing people, animals, and habitats everywhere.
 The method of creation, deliberately including the fingerprint of the subject matter, situates the paintings as a reflective community challenge on these themes.
 Within the conversation, the paintings are the spotlight in addition to the highlighted subject.